 How to Build a COVID-19 Time Capsule with the Kids

 In an instant, life as we know it changed—for everyone.
 Daily routines are interrupted.
 Social—even extended family—relationships are stymied by avoidance and protective gear.
 Work, school, and shopping look very different.
 History is being made with the COVID-19 pandemic and quarantine.
-A family time capsule (#CaptureCapsule) assembled during these turbulent times will record the life-changing events of 2020 and provide a historical reference that your family can later reflect on.
+A family time capsule (#CaptureCapsule) assembled during these turbulent times will record life-changing events and provide a historical reference that your family can later reflect on.
 In ten years, you can see how your family endured the crisis.

 Benefits of Creating a Time Capsule

 A time capsule affords a teaching tool and educational opportunity.
 Collecting, recording, and preserving what is happening will encourage communication and writing skills for kids.
 Learning to observe the world around us and address fears may help bring understanding, peace, and comfort to a child as the family participates in actual historic events.
 Looking for the fun and humorous things that take place can also lighten the emotional load of this crisis.
 Preserving memories can offer a sense of control for a family in an “out of control” situation.
-Your own #CaptureCapsule will become a personalized family history record of the daily experiences, fears, fun, challenges, and unusual happenings that began in March 2020.
+Your own #CaptureCapsule will become a personalized family history record of the daily experiences, fears, fun, challenges, and unusual happenings that began in March of 2020.

 How to Create a Time Capsule